-Scheme Stakeholders Timescales 8.1 Buildings which make a positive contribution to Limpsfield Village Conservation Area should be researched in partnership between Limpsfield Parish Council and local heritage organisations, such as the Oxted and District History Society.
+Scheme Timescales 8.1 Buildings which make a positive contribution to Limpsfield Village Conservation Area should be researched in partnership between Limpsfield Parish Council and local heritage organisations, such as the Oxted and District History Society.
 Attention should be given to the date of construction, original function and the architect/and or contractor who originally designed each building.
 These buildings are identified in Appendix 2.
-LPC and Interest Groups Short Term 8.2.
+Interest Short to Medium Term 8.2.
 Following 8.1, Limpsfield Parish Council should nominate those buildings which have a clear historical or architectural interest for addition to the Buildings of Character list.
 It should be noted that these will be expected to meet criteria for 'local listing' set out by Tandridge District Council.
-LPC and TDC Short Term
+Short to Medium Term